Why you can trust Tom's Guide

 Once configured, the B-hyve performed as advertised, keeping my tomatoes, fig tree and herbs well-watered.
 I especially liked the rain delay; we've had a fairly damp spring, so it was nice to know that my plants weren't being overwatered.

-Credit: OrbitYou can also control the B-hyve with Alexa and Google Assistant; as with the setup, there's an exhausting list of things you can ask the faucet to do.
+Like many of the best smart home devices, you can control the B-hyve with Alexa and Google Assistant; as with the setup, there's an exhausting list of things you can ask the faucet to do.
 This includes not just commanding the faucet to turn on and off, but also asking when it last ran and when it's turning on next.
 Elgato's Eve Aqua, by comparison, works only with Apple HomeKit.

 As for the results?
 My tomatoes shot up spectacularly, my zucchini and squash plants are flowering, my herbs are huge, and my small fig tree has about half a dozen fruits ripening.
 My Swiss chard and snap peas didn't do so well, but that was because I failed to set up the irrigation hose properly.